Flexible, Reasonable, and Accessible.

 We Make Data Approachable.

-Not everyone is a natural data analyst; for some people, the very word “data” strikes fear deep in their hearts.
-We are a team of compassionate consultants who have worked in various industries and possess a diverse array of skills.
-We understand the barriers to being a data-informed organization and we are here to enable, not intimidate.
-Whether you need help thinking through a logic model or are in search of a partner for a complex national evaluation, we will meet you where you want to be.
+We are a team of compassionate consultants with a variety of backgrounds and a diverse array of skills.
+We know that not everyone loves or understands data; for some people, the very word “data” strikes fear deep in their hearts.
+We are also familiar with the typical barriers to being a data-informed organization and how to address them.
+We are here to enable, not intimidate.
+Whether you need help thinking through a logic model or are in search of a partner for a complex national evaluation, we will meet you where you are and help you get to where you want to be.

 We Tell Stories with Data.